sculptor/sculptor.github.io/documentation/developers-guide.md

 ### hint
 {: #hint}

 A very useful extension mechanism is available via the `hint` keyword in the model.
 It is possible to use a hint on almost any element in the model.
-It may contain any key/values, which can be used in `SpecialCases` to customize the code generation.
+It may contain any key/values, which can be used in [Sculptor template extensions](advanced-tutorial.html#overrides-and-extension-mechanism) to customize the code generation.

 For example, if you need to use a special database sequence for the ids of some entities.
 In the model you can use the hint:

 ~~~
 Entity Person {
   hint="idSequence=SEQ2"
 ~~~

-In `SpecialCases.xpt`:
+The corresponding template extension `DomainObjectAttributeAnnotationTmplOverride.xtend`:

 ~~~
-«AROUND templates::domain::DomainObjectAttributeAnnotation::idAnnotations FOR Attribute»
+@ChainOverride
+class DomainObjectAttributeAnnotationTmplOverride
+      extends DomainObjectAttributeAnnotationTmpl {

+  @Inject extension DbHelper dbHelper
+  @Inject extension Helper helper

+  override String idAnnotations(Attribute it) {
+    '''
-    «IF getDomainObject().hasHint("idSequence")»
+      «IF domainObject.hasHint("idSequence")»
         @javax.persistence.Id
         @javax.persistence.GeneratedValue(strategy=javax.persistence.GenerationType.SEQUENCE,
-            generator="«getDomainObject().getHint('idSequence')»")
-        @javax.persistence.Column(name="«getDatabaseName()»")
+            generator="«domainObject.getHint('idSequence')»")
+        @javax.persistence.Column(name="«databaseName»")
       «ELSE»
-    	«targetDef.proceed()»
+        «next.idAnnotations(it)»
       «ENDIF»
-«ENDAROUND»
+    '''
+  }
+}
 ~~~

 Several hints can be defined, separated with comma, and the hint may have a value or not.